yochaigal/cairn/wip/2e/downtime.md

 #### Sources

 A **Source** is a person, place, faction, or entity that holds either a part or whole answer that the character seeks.
 They can be NPCs, Factions, spirits, or even other PCs.

-Some example of **Sources**:
+Some example **Sources**:
 - **Kewr the Mouth**, a frequent contact for the **Conclave of Merchants**.
 Despite their excellent relationship with this faction, asking for help in an illicit activity might come at a high cost.
 - A **Woodwose** who makes his home deep in the **Forest of Knives**.
 The party encountered him in an earlier expedition, and the encounter did not end well.
 Still, he is said to know the nature of every herb and their healing properties.
 - The **Temple of Puppets**, a nomadic circus troupe who have travelled the known and unknown lands.
 The party assisted one of their members during the **Rain of Fire**, when even the creatures of the Wood were were preparing to flee their homes.
 If anyone has heard of forgotten places, it's them.